microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### The Performance Problem

-Unfortunately, the Bracket Pair Colorizer extension has a serious performance problem with large files: When inserting a single bracket at the beginning of the infamous [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file of the TypeScript project, which has more than 42k lines of code, it takes about 10 seconds until the colors of all bracket pairs update.
+Unfortunately, the non-incremental nature of the Decoration API and missing access to VS Code's token information causes the Bracket Pair Colorizer extension to be slow on large files: When inserting a single bracket at the beginning of the [checker.ts](https://github.com/microsoft/TypeScript/blob/8362a0f929d74ff46828016ec67c05744a8dbb3c/src/compiler/checker.ts) file of the TypeScript project, which has more than 42k lines of code, it takes about 10 seconds until the colors of all bracket pairs update.
 During these 10 seconds of processing, the extension host process burns at 100% CPU and all features that are powered by extensions, such as auto-completion or diagnostics, stop functioning.
 Luckily, [VS Code's architecture](https://code.visualstudio.com/api/advanced-topics/extension-host#stability-and-performance) ensures that the UI remains responsive and documents can still be saved to disk!

-CoenraadS was aware of this performance issue and to increase speed and accuracy, the version 2 of the extension reuses the token and bracket parsing engine from VS Code.
-However, the performance problem stayed.
-Even in Bracket Pair Colorizer 2, it takes some time until the colors reflect the new nesting levels after inserting `{` at the beginning of the file:
+CoenraadS was aware of this performance issue and spent a great amount of effort on increasing speed and accuracy in version 2 of the extension by reusing the token and bracket parsing engine from VS Code.
+However, VS Code's API and extension architecture was not designed to allow for high performance bracket pair colorization when hundreds of thousands of bracket pairs are involved.
+Thus, even in Bracket Pair Colorizer 2, it takes some time until the colors reflect the new nesting levels after inserting `{` at the beginning of the file:

 ![Extension needs more than 10 seconds to process text changes in checker.ts](./checker_ts-extension.gif)

-While we would have loved to just improve the performance of the extension, the asynchronous communication between the renderer and the extension-host severely limits how fast bracket pair colorization can be.
+While we would have loved to just improve the performance of the extension (which certainly would have required introducing more advanced APIs, optimized for high-performance scenarios), the asynchronous communication between the renderer and the extension-host severely limits how fast bracket pair colorization can be.
 In particular, bracket pair colors should not be requested asynchronously as soon as they appear in the viewport, as this would have caused visible flickering.
 A discussion of this can be found [here](https://github.com/microsoft/vscode/issues/128465#issuecomment-879089188).

 ### What We Did